bbauman1/notepad/README.md

 A cross-platform notepad built with SwiftUI, Convex, and Better Auth.

-The Convex Swift SDK does not yet natively support BetterAuth, so this project shows how to make that work.
+The Convex Swift SDK does not yet natively support BetterAuth, so this project shows how to integrate the two.

 ## Installation